-The Greater Vancouver Zoo is successful in engaging its community in support of their mission to be a leader in conservation efforts.
+The Greater Vancouver Zoo is successful in engaging its community in support of its conservationist mission.
 The Greater Vancouver Zoo has partnered with Panthera to support cheetah conservation throughout Africa.

-Naples Zoo at Caribbean Gardens is a nonprofit charitable organization caring for rare species both in and outside the wild through conservation and education programs that create a better future for both people and wildlife.
-Panthera and Naples Zoo are collaborating to support Panthera’s Furs For Life Leopard Project in South Africa.
+Naples Zoo at Caribbean Gardens is a nonprofit charitable organization that cares for rare species both in and beyond the wild through conservation and education programs that create a better future for people and wildlife.
+Panthera and Naples Zoo collaborate to support Panthera’s Furs for Life Leopard Project in South Africa.

 North Carolina Zoo

 Through conservation, education and research, the North Carolina Zoo encourages respect for wildlife.
 The North Carolina Zoo has aided Panthera’s work to safeguard lion populations in Africa.